Skip to content

 Idyllic villages

 South Tyrol still has them: quiet villages where everyday noise is absent.
 All you can hear is the wind, and you can sense the quietening of everyday life.
-Whether it's the glaciers, the marble, the Dolomites or the snow-covered radicchio fields, each of these places gives you time and distance.
+Whether it's the glaciers, the marble, the Dolomites or the radicchio fields, each of these places gives you time and distance.

 Glurns is considered the smallest town in South Tyrol and is one of the "Borghi più belli d'Italia", the most beautiful places in Italy.
 You wander through arcades and stand in front of stone town houses in the historic centre.
 The completely preserved town wall with three gate towers dates back to the 16th century and makes Glurns the only remaining fortified town in the Alps.
 Due to its location on the Via Claudia Augusta trade route, the town played an important role even in Roman times.
 Today Glurns/Glorenza combines history with a charming present.

-Stilfs and Trafoi
+Stilfs/Stelvio and Trafoi

-IDM Südtirol-Alto Adige/Benjamin Pfitscher
+IDM Südtirol-Alto Adige/Armin Terzer

 In the upper Vinschgau/Val Venosta, at the foot of the Sonnenberg/Monte Sole, lies Laas - known for its "white gold", the marble that has been quarried there for centuries.
 Between apple trees and quarries, you will find a village that has remained authentic.
-After a winter hike or snowshoe tour, you return to the silence.
+After a hike or snowshoe tour, you return to the silence.
 Old courtyards, narrow alleyways and a fountain square entice you to stay.

 IDM Südtirol-Alto Adige/Frieder Blickle

-TV Alta Badia/Freddy Planinschek
+TV Alta Badia/Alex Moling

 Experience what makes retreats special